Support & Wellbeing

 Open Door Music is a mental health friendly enterprise group where people get together to jam, socialise, sing, build friendships and pursue musical ambitions.
 The groups are free.

-No Panic Sheffield offers a number of self-help support groups online.
+No Panic Sheffield deliver self-help support groups online.
 These take the form of a presentation and discussion around a mental health topic between 6.30 - 8.30 pm via Zoom every Wednesday from September.
-Based on CBT techniques and peer support, the groups aim to help people find ways of managing their anxiety and to recover from social anxiety, panic attacks, general anxiety disorder, OCD, phobias, agoraphobia and PTSD.
+Based on CBT techniques and peer support, the groups aim to help people find ways of managing anxiety, including social anxiety, panic attacks, OCD, phobias and PTSD.
 Those with depression and low mood are also welcome.

 OCD Action is a national charity that provides support and information to anybody who is affected by OCD (Obsessive Compulsive Disorder), and related conditions (BDD, Dermatillomania, Trichotillomania, Hoarding Disorder).
 OCD Action provides a helpline from 9.30am - 8pm Monday to Friday.
 This is a confidential and unbiased service offering help, information and support for people with OCD, their carers, or concerned friends or family.
 The helpline number is 0330 636 5478, which does not come with any extra charges.
 Their service can also be accessed via email: email@example.com.
 They offer support groups that meet online or over the phone.
 Here is a list of approximately 50 groups, including a few for parents or loved ones:

 More info: https://www.ocdaction.org.uk/